dashqrcodes/dashqrcodes/README.md

 23 year LAFD firefighter EMT witnessing people die on a regular basis with thousands of photos on their phones only to become forgotten after the funeral.
 I became personally involved with the problem/solution when a fellow firefighter died in the line of duty and we used mobile apps to honor his legacy.
 I am using AI to create amazing tributes and current mobile apps are insufficient so I launched DASH.

 I'm really proud of myself for having validated the idea by doing business with a local L.A. funeral.
-Analog: serves over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.
+Analog: served over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.

 Full-time startup mode (LITERALLY I'M ZERO TO ONE)!
 It's a big personal step for me as it's my first ever software endeavor and I have a real paying customers!
-This is one small step in the massive AI journey I am on.
+This is one small step in the massive AI journey.

 This is the beginning.